Plyrolith/teerex/README.md

 ## Config Parameters
 Use these parameters to customize the theme.

+- `banner`

+  If the site banner displayed on the main page should be different from the title, it can be set with this parameter.

 - `copyright`

   Default site parameter; will be displayed on the footer.